-What is more, simply because a judgeship is not accountable to the electorate does not mean that she is unaccountable.
-States like New Jersey, for example, which utilize appointment methods of selection, require supreme court justices to win reappointment by the governor.
+What is more, simply because a judgeship is not directly tied to her constituents does not mean that she is unaccountable.
+States like New Jersey, which utilize appointive methods of selection, require supreme court justices to win reappointment by the governor.
 Others like South Carolina require justices to win reappointment by the legislature.
 Theoretically, it should be significantly easier for a judge to face retribution for an unpopular decision when her retention is up to one politician (or even a handful of them).
-Indeed, Shepherd (2009) finds that judges facing reappointment vote just as-if not more-strategically compared to their colleagues who are accountable to the electorate.
+Indeed, Shepherd (2009) finds that judges facing reappointment vote just as strategically - if not more - compared to their colleagues who are accountable to the electorate.

 Not only might elected judges be tempted to make decisions considering popular preferences, but, perhaps even more worryingly, they might be tempted to make decisions with respect to the preferences of campaign donors.
 The empirical record on this point is mixed, however, and drawing causal linkages is difficult.
-For example, Cann (2007) and McCall (2008) find evidence for a "dollars-for-votes" relationship in a handful of states but an absence in others.
+For example, Cann (2007) and McCall and McCall (2007) find evidence for a "dollars-for-votes" relationship in a handful of states but an absence in others.
 One of the more rigorous studies in this area that attempts to deal with the issue of endogeneity finds mixed results, uncovering a relationship between votes and contributions in one state but no such relationship in two others (Cann, Bonneau, and Boyea 2012).